azsdk/azsdk-docs/05-Alerting-and-Monitoring/Readme.md

 	| summarize arg_max(TimeGenerated, *) by SubscriptionId, ResourceId, ControlId_s
 	| summarize AggregatedValue = count() by ControlStatus
 	| sort by AggregatedValue desc
-- List: The below query shows the list of resource type that have one or more baseline control failing.
+- List: The below query shows the list of resource type that have one or more control failing along with the number of controls failing for each resource type.
 	``` AIQL
 	AzSDK_CL
 	| where TimeGenerated > ago(3d)